-I will say this, using a bit of Soy in many things where someone doesn’t think it should go is a great little trick.
-I use some in my Navy Bean and Bacon Soup I’ve made for years, and Alton Brown uses a bit in a Vegetable Bean Soup, an idea I stole for my Updated Classic Vegetable Soup.
+I will say this, using a bit of Soy in many things where it really shouldn’t be is a great little trick.
+I use some in my Navy Bean and Bacon Soup I’ve made for years, and Alton Brown uses a bit in a Vegetable Bean Soup, an idea I stole for my Updated Classic Vegetable Soup but I’ve never thought to put soy in my Balsamic Vinaigrette before I tried Melissa d’Arabian’s recipe.

 Melissa D'Arabian's Mustard Vinaigrette